Jim Nwobodo

-James Ifeanyichukwu Nwobodo (born 9 May 1940) is a Nigerian businessman and politician who was governor of Anambra State (1979–1983) during the Nigerian Second Republic and was Senator for Enugu East Senatorial District in Enugu State (1999–2003).
+James Ifeanyichukwu Nwobodo (born 9 May 1940) is a Nigerian businessman and politician who was governor of Anambra State (1979–1983) during the Second Nigerian Republic and was Senator for Enugu East Senatorial District in Enugu State (1999–2003).
 In 2003, he ran unsuccessfully in the Nigerian Presidential elections.

 Background

 Jim Ifeanyichukwu Nwobodo was born on 9 May 1940 in Agyaragu, Lafia, Nassarawa State.

 He completed his secondary school education in 1956 at Government School, Awka in what is now Anambra State, then attended St. Peter's College, Zaria (1956–1959).

 He went on to the Nigerian College of Arts, Science and Technology, first at Enugu and then at Ibadan, and then attended the University College Ibadan (1961–1964), earning a BA in English.

 After graduation, Jim Nwobodo was employed as a tutor in the King's College, Lagos (1964–1966).
 He then took a job in the Personnel department with the Shell Company of Nigeria (1966–1970).
 After the Nigerian Civil War ended in 1970, he founded Link Group International, which grew to open branches in Lagos, Kano, Benin City, Aba, Calabar and Enugu.
 He is also Chairman of Jimson International Al Cargo Agencies, Satellite Press Limited, and other companies.

 Nwodobo was also chairman of Nigerian football club Enugu Rangers around the time of their period of success in the 1970s and early 1980s.

 Nwobodo is married to Patricia (Pat), and they have two high school aged kids, Jim and Pat Jr.